jayanta-dutta/image-uploader-service/README.md

 1. Make sure the Flask server is running (python app.py).
 2. Use tools like cURL or Postman to send requests to the specified endpoints for backend API.
+3. It's also easy to test the backend.
+Simply navigate to the API documentation page at http://localhost:8080/apidocs/ and test each API endpoint.
-3. Verify the responses and functionality as per the documentation.
+4. Verify the responses and functionality as per the documentation.
-4. Then test the frontend by selecting an image file and click 'Upload Image' button. if successful then check the uploaded file under 'uploads' folder in the code directory in local.
+5. Afterward, test the frontend by selecting an image file and clicking the 'Upload Image' button.
+If successful, you can verify the uploaded file in the 'uploads' folder within the local code directory
    ![Frontend UI Page](uploads/UI_Page.jpg)
-5. To view all the uploaded images click 'View Images' button, it will show all the images uploaded.
+6. To view all the uploaded images, click the 'View Images' button.
+It will display all the uploaded images

 # Considerations